UniversalDependencies/docs/_2016-09-05--06-prague/features.md

     although I have not checked Hungarian grammar.
 (Note: Iteratives also exist in Czech with this name and meaning but they can be formed only from imperfective verbs and they are usually not classified as a separate aspect; they are just `Aspect=Imp`.)
     Hungarian example: _üt_ "hit", _<b>ütöget</b>_ "hit several times".
-  * TO DISCUSS: Add `Aspect=Hab` (habitual)?
-Proposed in UniMorph and in Turkish documentation but not used in current Turkish data.
+  * Add `Aspect=Hab` (habitual).
+Proposed in UniMorph and in Turkish documentation (although not used in current Turkish data).
+    It is the most accurate description for the simple present in English, and it said to be useful for a variety of other languages.
   * TO DISCUSS: Add `Aspect=Rapid`?
 Used in UD Turkish, suffix _-iver,_ Kornfilt (1995, p.361) calls this rapid or sudden aspect.
+    John: In another grammar, Göksel and Kerslake (2005, p.79), the -iver morpheme seems to have a considerably wider range of meaning than simply `rapid' or `sudden.'
+In fact, it seemed to me to imply probability that some event would occur.
+    Native Turkish speakers should deffinitely weigh in on this.
   * TO DISCUSS: Add `Aspect=Dur`?
 Proposed in Turkish documentation but in the data it appears only as the first part of morpheme sequences DurPerf, DurPerfProg and DurProg.
   * Do not add `Aspect=Res` (resultative) from Old Church Slavonic.
 It is used there for forms that are arguably `Aspect=Perf`.
     And it should not be used to mark a particular form because in Slavic languages aspect is primarily a lexical feature (perfective vs. imperfective lemmas).